RichLewis007/All-Unicode-emoji-characters/README.md

 **All** emoji Unicode characters are here, gathered from the **official Unicode standards site**, then put in Markdown format and grouped by category and by subgroup.
 <!-- [official Unicode standards site](https://www.unicode.org/emoji/charts/full-emoji-list.html) -->

-📌Be sure to ⭐ **star this repo** so you can find it again!
-That'll help you to find it to look ip emojis in the future.
+📌 Be sure to ⭐ **star this repo** so you can find it again!
+That'll help you to find it to look up emojis in the future.

 Thanks!
 I hope this reference is useful for you. 👍👍🏻👍🏼👍🏽👍🏾👍🏿